One of the most common questions we receive from homeowners that are shopping for new siding is: How much does insulated vinyl siding cost?

 If you’re commuting an hour each direction every day or using your vehicle as a work tool to get the job done, your needs may be drastically different.

-In general, insulated vinyl siding costs anywhere from $4.00 - $12.00 per square foot installed, although some projects may fall outside this range.
+In general, insulated vinyl siding (also known as foam backed siding) costs anywhere from $4.00 - $12.00 per square foot installed, although some projects may fall outside this range.
 The grade of siding, the accessory package, the qualifications of the installer, etc. can all significantly impact the cost of the project.
 Insulated vinyl siding is typically more expensive than traditional non-insulated siding, but comes with valuable benefits.
 To learn more about the benefits of insulated vinyl siding, check out What is Insulated Siding: Materials, Pros, Cons, and Installation>

 Insulated vinyl siding is typically made with high grade vinyl siding to better protect it from damage, fading, or warping.
 It is also available in more premium profiles such as double 6” or single 7” and darker, richer colors than traditional vinyl.